internetarchive/wbm_ai_kg/README.md

 ### Command Line Arguments

 - `url`: The URL to search in the Wayback Machine.
-- `output`: The output CSV file name.
+- `output`: The output TSV file name.
 - `--full`: Optional flag to dump full data without filtering.
-- `--num_lines`: Optional parameter to specify the number of lines to save from the end of the CSV.
+- `--num_lines`: Optional parameter to specify the number of lines to save from the end of the TSV.
 Default is 10.

 ### Example Command